lgessler/EWAN/README.md

 ☐ Full ELAN functionality coverage

-☐ Memote syncing of projects (this also entails accounts and auth)
+☐ Remote syncing of projects (this also entails accounts and auth)

 ☐ Live collaborative editing *à la* Google Docs